ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

 ## Data and Assumptions

 The data I used for this project was downloaded from Kaggle.
 All datasets were in CSV format and contained in-game stats and outcomes from 51490 ranked matches played on game version 7.17.
 The datasets also included descriptions about the 138 champions players can choose from.
-The data was stored in a PostgreSQL database.
+Data was stored in a PostgreSQL database.

 In order to focus on the game itself and not have to take into account the player behind the computer screen, I made a few assumptions: